03. Descriptive statistics

 "During the last 5 years do you think your health in general has gotten better, gotten worse or stayed about the same?"

-1 2 3 Better Worse Stayed about the same Show the answer
+1 2 3 Better Worse Stayed about the same -

 3. European Social Survey